perfectspr/llm-leaderboard/results/openchat.md

 None

 ### Received Answer
-After one bird is shot, there will be 14 birds remaining on the tree.
+If one bird is shot with a rifle, there will be 15 - 1 = 14 birds remaining on the tree.
 ***
 ### Reasoning 6
 If we lay 5 shirts out in the sun and it takes 4 hours to dry, how long would 20 shirts take to dry?
 Explain your reasoning step by step.